 Vincent is your go-to person.
 Where to get the cheapest classroom supplies?
 Ask Vincent.
 How to lease a car?
 Ask Vincent.
 He has been in Kuwait since before the Gulf War and knows exactly how the health care system works, can hold a conversation in Arabic and never needs Google Maps to guide him.
 He knows the city he is living in like the back of his hand, and he is a go-to source of information on the best places to eat, drink, and smoke shisha.
 Vincent has lived in various other countries before coming to Kuwait and considers being a foreigner his status quo.
 As a result he is very easy-going and nothing can really shock them – not high prices, not crazy travel stories.
 He has heard, seen and done it all before.

 Vincent is usually the person who takes you under his wing for the first few weeks after you arrival, taking you to buy a sim card, showing you where the supermarket is and helping you exchange money.
 Although you guys may not become BFFs, you will always be grateful to him for sharing his wealth of knowledge with you.

 By now you are asking what kind of expat is Expat Panda?
 Well:

 This is where I find myself.
 Sometimes I wear a bikini and sometimes I cover my hair.
-Sometimes I spend a lot of time in my apartment, blogging or skyping with Fox back home.
+Sometimes I spend a lot of time in my apartment, blogging or skyping with people back home.
 I try to speak Arabic and use local hand gestures to insult bad drivers.
-So I’m a blend in.

 Lonely yet eager to experience the personal growth of living in a new place.
 Embracing local culture yet unable to entirely shrug off my own.
 Eating as much fatayer as possible while also craving burgers.
 Watching Bollywood movies by day and listening to Arabic music at night.